-For additional ideas, make sure to check out some of the other sections to read about attractions such as the Sculpture Garden, Wednesdays at the Point, the Fried Chicken Festival, and the Downriver Festival.
+For additional ideas, make sure to check out some of the other sections to read about attractions such as the Sculpture Garden and the Fried Chicken Festival.

 Be sure to check out our master post on free things to do in New Orleans for many more budget-friendly ideas.